christian-bick/uplink-slack/README.md

 ```

-*Hint:* All necessary data is logged to console during install and with the values intentionally not obfuscated
+*Hint:* All necessary data to fill the above fields is logged to console during install in development mode (ids are obfuscated through hashing in production)
-in development mode.

 #### Run E2E Tests